phananh1010/recover-macbook-ssd/README.md

 ## Prepare the hardwares
 Depending on the Macbook model, the SSD Enclosure may be different.
 In my case, I used the [ACASIS USB C 3.0 Enclosure](https://www.amazon.com/gp/product/B08B634C7C/) which works for laptops from Mid-2013 and later.

-All Macbooks use special screws which can only be opened with special scewdrivers.
+All Macbooks use special screws which can only be opened with special screwdrivers.
 However, it is very easy to obtain them from Amazon.

 After everything is ready, the SSD can be extracted from the laptop.
 It is quite easy to remove the SSD, simply following the instructions from [ifixit](https://www.ifixit.com/Guide/MacBook+Pro+13-Inch+Retina+Display+Late+2013+SSD+Replacement/26811).